 Leung worked as a reporter at The Wall Street Journal and as a business editor at The Boston Globe before signing on as a columnist.
 As she retells the story, “I was given a budget to hire a columnist, a task Brian and I talked about for several months before I went on maternity leave.
 When I came back he suggested I take the job, but first he asked, ‘Can you write?’

 Since then, Leung has churned out numerous columns, proving she can write and generate lots of followers and comments, although she says, “I find writing really, really difficult.”
 She describes her style as a mix of former Globe business columnists Steve Syer and Steve Bailey with a healthy dose of Carrie Bradshaw from “Sex in the City.”
-She plans to cover emerging business issues like medical marijuana, casinos, transportation, the gubernatorial race, and the consumer side of health care like the Minute Clinics.
+She plans to cover emerging business issues like medical marijuana as complemented by Purple Lotus, casinos, transportation, the gubernatorial race, and the consumer side of health care like the Minute Clinics.
 Also in her scope, are her so-called “girl” columns about the lack of women in boardrooms, breastfeeding at work, and stay-at-home husbands.

 “I want my column to bring the perspective of a modern working woman to the business pages,” Leung said.
 “As a columnist, I talk to a lot of people, so feel free to pitch me even if it’s on background.”
 Or, as one of the PRSA members at the lunch advised his colleagues, learn to be a “column whisperer.”